Posted on 2 Comments

 This is the ability of the sock to reduce movement within the shoe.

-There are fabrics with a high level of friction than others and fabrics that slide.
+There are fabrics with a higher level of friction than others and fabrics that slide.
 The running socks should have a better hold in the shoe, and smooth socks produce unnecessary micro-movement that can increase the level of friction.

 Merino Wool Socks